AmanoTeam/AmnDNS/README.md

 We do not collect, store, use or share any information about queries or access to our servers.

+## "Bypassing" Cloudflare

+We use the data collected by [this](http://www.crimeflare.org:82/cfs.html) public research project to obtain the origin server IP address of some sites that currently use Cloudflare.

+When a user performs a DNS query for a domain that is on our list of known IPs, we return the actual IP address that the domain is pointing to, not the IP address provided by Cloudflare.
+The purpose of this is to decrease the amount of information that is transmitted to Cloudflare when accessing any website that is currently using this service.

 ## Third party software

 The AmnDNS project exists thanks to these open source softwares: